Eliza Ann Jewett

-Eliza Ann Jewett (March 1779 – October 30, 1856) was an American real-estate investor.
+Eliza Ann Jewett (née Cleary; March 1779 – October 30, 1856) was an American real-estate investor.
 Several properties in Savannah, Georgia, where she was based, are now named for her.
 Her most active years were during the mid-19th century, when she was beyond the age of 70.
-After Mary Marshall, Jewett was the most prominent female property owner and developer in antebellum Savannah.
+After Mary Magdalene Marshall, Jewett was the most prominent female property owner and developer in antebellum Savannah.

 Life and career

 Eliza Ann Cleary was born in 1779 in North Carolina.

 In 1808, she married James H. Discombe, with whom she had four known children.
 One of them, Eliza Ann Bowles, married Francis Champion.
 In 1817, two years after Discombe's death, she married Jasper Jewett, with whom she had two children before his death in 1819.

 She was not an heiress and was not known to have inherited much wealth from her parents but, according to Roulhac Toledano, "She understood the value of real estate in Savannah during its golden age, between 1840 and the Civil War."
-Comparisons have been drawn between Jewett and Mary Marshall, a contemporary real-estate investory, but Jewett "maintained a lower social profile and does not appear to have been very active in the city's civic and philanthropic scene."
+Comparisons have been drawn between Jewett and Mary Magdalene Marshall, a contemporary real-estate investory, but Jewett "maintained a lower social profile and does not appear to have been very active in the city's civic and philanthropic scene."

 Most active in the 1850s, in her 70s, she had constructed several homes on Savannah's Jones Street, which has since been described as one of the most charming streets in America.